spookylukey/signupto/README.rst

 Status
 ======

-This is alpha software.
-It works, and covers the complete sign-up.to HTTP API, but the API is not yet finalized, especially in the area of error handling.
+This is beta software.
+It is being used in production, and covers the complete sign-up.to HTTP API.
+There may still be improvements and fixes to be made.

 If you use this library, let me know (at L.Plant.98@cantab.net), and I can consult you about improvements.
 Otherwise I may change things without notice.